DessimozLab/FastOMA/README.md

 HUMAN00037
 ```

-The selected isforoms will be added as a new column to the input splice files stored as tsv at `out_folder/temp_output/selected_isoforms/`
+The selected isoforms will be added as a new column to the input splice files stored as tsv at `out_folder/temp_output/selected_isoforms/`

-## Under the hood: what are fastOMA gene families?
+## Under the hood: what are FastOMA gene families?
 Firstly, those proteins that are mapped to the same OMAdb rootHOG (e.g. HOG:D0066142 for HOG:D0066142.1a.1a) by OMAmer are
 grouped together to create query rootHOGs (no protein from OMAdb is stored), from now on called rootHOG.
-Then, as OMAmer provide us with alternative mapping, we try to merge those rootHOGs (high chance of split HOGs) that have
+Then, as OMAmer provides us with alternative mapping, we try to merge those rootHOGs (high chance of split HOGs) that have
 many shared mappings.
 The query proteins of these rootHOGs will be stored in only one rootHOG.
 These will be saved as fasta files in `out_folder/temp_output/temp_omamer_rhogs` with file names format `HOG_LXXXXX.fa`. `L` is the release ID of OMADB.
 Replacing `_` with ':' gives the HOG ID which could be investigated in the [OMA Browser](https://omabrowser.org/oma/hog/HOG:D0114562/Sar/iham/).

 There are some cases that only one protein is mapped to one rootHOG, called singleton (which is not good, we are hoping for orthologous groups/pairs).
-Using alternative OMAmer mapping, FastOMA tries to put these to other rootHOGs.
+Using alternative OMAmer mappings, FastOMA tries to put these to other rootHOGs.
 Still some will be left.

-FastOMA uses the [linclust](https://github.com/soedinglab/MMseqs2#cluster) software to find new gene families on set of unmapped proteins and singletons.
+FastOMA uses the [linclust](https://github.com/soedinglab/MMseqs2#cluster) software to find new gene families on the set of unmapped proteins and singletons.
-These will be saved as fasta files in `out_folder/temp_output/temp_omamer_rhogs` with file names format `HOG_clustXXXXX.fa`.
+These will be saved as fasta files in `out_folder/temp_output/temp_omamer_rhogs` with a file names format as `HOG_clustXXXXX.fa`.
 These are initial gene families that are used in `infer_subhogs` step, which could be split into a few smaller gene families.

 ## Cite us